jsonnet-libs/k8s/README.md

 Code generator for Jsonnet Kubernetes libraries.

 This repository contains the generator code and relevant bits to generate the jsonnet libraries.
-It can generate libraries directly from OpenAPI spec v2 or by providing CRDs.
+It can generate libraries directly from OpenAPI spec v2 (Swagger) or by providing CustomResourceDefinitions.
-The latter are then loaded into `k3s`, which serves them back in OpenAPI spec v2.

 The CI job is set up to generate and update the content of a corresponding Github repository for each library.
 The management of these repositories is done through